sehmaschine/django-grappelli/docs/dashboard_api.rst

 -----------------------

 Base class for dashboards.
-The Dashboard class is a simple python list that has two additional
+The Dashboard class is a simple python list that has three additional
 properties:

 ``title``